Walter Shillington writes about products he knows firsthand. His articles focus on healthcare, electronics, watches, and household items.

 Neither the dust filter nor the HEPA filter should need to be often cleaned because the vacuum bag will trap most of the collected particles.
 I plan on washing them under tap water once every six months.

 This is a high-quality device that functions exceptionally well and should enjoy a long lifecycle.
-If you own a Roborock S7 robotic vacuum and would like to avoid the unpleasant task of emptying its dustbin every day, the Roborock Auto-Empty Dock will be a welcomed accessory.
+If you own either a Roborock S7 or S7 MaxV robotic vacuum and would like to avoid the unpleasant task of emptying its dustbin every day, the Roborock Auto-Empty Dock will be a welcomed accessory.

 © 2021 Walter Shillington